About the Butterflyway Rangers

 Selection process and timeline

 DSF recruits new Rangers early in the year, typically February.
-If you are interested in applying to become a Ranger, please David Suzuki Foundation e-newsletter or follow DSF on social media.
+If you are interested in applying to become a Ranger, please sign-up for the David Suzuki Foundation e-newsletter or follow DSF on social media.
 If you would like to connect with a Ranger in your community, please email firstname.lastname@example.org.